CTL200 User GuideLast updated: April 03, 2019 PDF version

 dgain: Differential gain of the temperature controller (default value: 0.005).

-rtmin: Minimum thermistor resistance in Ω. Below this value, the laser is automatically disabled (default value: 5000.0).
+rtmin: Minimum thermistor resistance in Ω. If the temperature protection is enabled, the laser current is automatically disabled below this value (default value: 5000.0).

-rtmax: Maximum thermistor resistance in Ω. Above this value, the laser is automatically disabled (default value: 15000.0).
+rtmax: Maximum thermistor resistance in Ω. If the temperature protection is enabled, the laser current is automatically disabled above this value (default value: 15000.0).

 vtmin: Minimum TEC voltage in V (default value: -2.0).